 Patterson School experts are readily available to national, regional and local news media for commentary, in-depth interviews or background briefings on international developments.
-To reach the proper expert, please contact Keith Hautala at (859) 323-2396 or Ambassador Carey Cavanaugh at (859) 257-4666.
+To reach the proper expert, please contact Sarah Geegan at (859) 257-5365 or Ambassador Carey Cavanaugh at (859) 257-4666.
 Our aim is to provide you with the best possible source for a story and to meet your deadline.

 Newspaper, television and radio reports have recently cited Patterson School faculty on a broad range of issues, including Middle East politics, the Arab Spring and Egyptian elections; energy security; foreign assistance; defense budget cuts; and other pressing international concerns.

 A top-notch faculty and staff providing a masters degree program in diplomacy and international commerce to about seventy-five students from across Kentucky, the nation and the world.
 Patterson School alumni can be found working throughout government (State Department, Treasury, Defense, Commerce, intelligence community, Congress), and in the private and non-profit sectors.

 One of the nation’s leading international relations master's programs, offering a rigorous, low-cost program to a small, select group of graduate students to prepare them for professional careers in diplomacy, development, national security and business.